jan-koupil/scrimba-advent-calendar-2020/readme.md

 Despite the - previously proved - efficiency of a simple if-else or switch-case structure, I would definitely recommend the use of a JavaScript [`Map`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Map) (some of us call it a dictionary).
 This is a typical use case for a map.
 Also, if the domain-type data came from a database of file storage, the hard-coded ifs and switches wouldn't be an option.

 ## [Challenge 21: 🦃 Sum of Two](https://scrimba.com/scrim/co06b4bdd93064b651e91da08)
 This is a hidden gem.
-The basic idea is to traverse one array and then check for expected value in the other, ie. traverse it as well.
+The basic idea is to traverse one array and then check for the expected value in the other, ie. traverse it as well.
 It does not matter much, whether you use `Array.some` like I did, create mapping object like the tutor, use the native `Map` class or whatever, the traversing is there.

 However, what if the input arrays were huge?
 Then we could spare some time on sorting the second array and implement binary of even tangential search there.
-In my test, you can try playing with the numbers, however, the binary search produces one half or one third time (in average) on arrays of length 1000.
+In my test, you can try playing with the numbers, however, the binary search produces one-half or one-third time (in average) on arrays of length 1000.
 Sometimes, of course, the expected value is there at the beginning and the time for sorting array is lost - the benefit is there only for many repeated searches.

 ## [Challenge 22: 👼 Extract Matrix Column](https://scrimba.com/scrim/co50f4ec5a3c899cd99d0f0aa)
 If we could extract only one number - the one sitting at the given index - from each of the inner arrays contained in the outer array, we would have won…